-“This college simply wouldn’t exist if it weren’t for Peter DeLuca,” insists Thomas Aquinas College Founding President Dr. Ronald McArthur.
+“This college simply wouldn’t exist if it weren’t for Peter DeLuca,” Thomas Aquinas College’s founding president, Dr. Ronald McArthur, once insisted.
 “I was the guy in the suit who would go talk to benefactors and dignitaries, but Peter was the one who found me people and places to go to.”
-Founder, senior tutor, business administrator, fundraiser, building supervisor, interim president — Mr. DeLuca has done it all in his four decades with the College.
+Founder, senior tutor, business administrator, fundraiser, building supervisor, interim president — Mr. DeLuca has done it all in his five decades with the College.

 In 1961 when he was a junior at St. Mary’s College, he was struck by an impromptu lecture delivered by a member of the faculty, Br.
 Edmund Dolan, F.S.C.
 “Br.
 Edmund was making bed-check rounds one night around 11:00 p.m.
 He came in and talked with my roommate and me about the disintegration of Western Civilization,” Mr. DeLuca recalls.
 “He started with William of Ockham and finished about two hours later.
 It was a moment of realization for us.”